saniyaismail/VR_Assignment1_Saniya-Ismail_IMT2022128/README.md

 ## 2. Edge Detection and Contour Filtering

-- `cv2.findContours` is used to identify object boundaries in the binary image.
+- Canny edge detection `cv2.Canny` was tested with different threshold values to identify coin boundaries.
+Morphological operations like closing `cv2.morphologyEx` with `cv2.MORPH_CLOSE` improved edge connectivity but the result was not that great.
-- **Circular Contour Filtering:** Contours are filtered based on circularity and area constraints to detect coins accurately.
+- Used `cv2.adaptiveThreshold` to enhance coin visibility while suppressing the background.
+Contours were extracted using `cv2.findContours` and filtered based on circularity (0.7 < circularity < 1.2).
+This method successfully detected and segmented the coins with higher accuracy

 ![Alt Text](partA/output/detected_coins.jpg)
 - Image : `output/detected_coins.jpg`